pggalaviz/pggalaviz/_posts/2017-06-02-bye-google.md

 &amp; daily usage, 2 email accounts on Gmail, Google maps for traversing the city, Drive for file sharing, and so on.
 But I'm done!
 Why?
 I value my privacy.

 It's no surprise nor a secret that Google tracks you, everybody knows that (or should know).
-But most people, including myself, didn't gave to much importance to this.
+But most people, including myself, didn't give too much importance to this.
 It knows what sites you visited, what you searched for, where you are, your routines and much more.

 <i>"Come on!
 Google knows where I live and it always knows what's the best route to take home after work, it just makes your life easier, plus it's free!" - Naive average user.</i>